 The ability to abstractly describe arguments will improve your performance on Flaw, Parallel, and Method-AP questions, and force you to think about argumentation from a structural point of view.
 This has the added benefit of helping you on Parallel Reasoning questions as well.

-Justify questions were added to the LR section of the test in the 1990s for one simple reason: to increase the overall difficulty of the test.
-Once you overcome the initial confusion with Assumption questions (the two question stems look alike), solving Justify questions is relatively straightforward using the Justify Formula.
+Justify questions were added to the LR section of the test in the 1990s for the sole reason of increasing the overall difficulty of the test.
+Once you overcome the initial confusion with Assumption questions, solving Justify questions is relatively straightforward using the Justify Formula.
 Furthermore, training yourself to attack them will invariably improve your understanding of conditional reasoning—a core skill set that is instrumental in Logical Reasoning as well as Logic Games.

-While somewhat rare, Main Point questions force you to identify conclusions, which is a critical skill in Weaken, Strengthen, Justify, and Assumption questions.
+While somewhat rare, Main Point questions force you to identify conclusions.
+This is a critical skill in Weaken, Strengthen, Justify, and Assumption questions.

 So, there it is: the LR section triaged.
 One last caveat: we generally like to avoid going to the ER, unless absolutely necessary.
 The same applies to mastering the LSAT.
-If you learn how to attack each and every question type, you will ultimately come to the conclusion that while the questions vary, your overall approach generally stays the same.
+If you learn how to attack every single question type, you will ultimately conclude that while the questions vary, your overall approach generally stays the same.
+Our LSAT Logical Reasoning Bible tackles these types of questions–and more–in exhaustive, awesome detail.
+Check it out here!